Rynhho/FlotM1/Readme.md

-# Network flow solving algorithms
+# Minimum cost flow solving algorithms

 ## How to run